top of page

 • Writing is a lonely endeavor, with few victories, even for the most successful writers.
 Getting your work published now and then is a welcome diversion from the solitude of most of our writing lives, a welcome pat on the back.

 • Sending out your work is also a good way to assess the quality—or at least the appeal—of your writing.
-Submitting a story or essay to ten or twenty literary journals—including several that statistically are relatively accessible—and getting nothing but form rejections may be the kind of feedback that will encourage you to develop and refine your writing in some way.
+Submitting your work to ten or twenty literary journals—including several that statistically are relatively accessible—and getting nothing but form rejections may be the kind of feedback that will encourage you to develop and refine your writing in some way.
 You might also consider using Submitit’s editing or consulting services (see our Services page).
 Yes, getting rejected can be disheartening, but it can also be an important learning experience.

 • Notice we didn't mention money.
 If you're hoping to publish in literary journals to make a living, please reconsider.
 Journals do not pay well (or, often, at all).
 These little publishing victories are steppingstones (and everything else we mentioned above).
 The worth, we believe, is beyond monetary.
 (Here's a longer article from our blog on this topic.)